Dark Academia & The Fall

 Not even a private primary school in the 1980s, an almost Marxist high school in the 1990s, nor Comparative Literature studies at an über leftish university in Denmark managed to ruin my love for books, stories, and voices – nor my liberal beliefs and outlook on life.
 It often felt as if they tried, though.

-But despite the ludicrous theories one is subjected to in high school and university, such as a gynocritical analysis of Hamlet and Marxist analysis of Little Red Riding Hood, I still love stories and consider myself a happy bibliophile who does not seek cure or salvation!
+Yes, despite the ludicrous theories I was subjected to in high school and university, such as a gynocritical analysis of Hamlet and a Marxist analysis of Little Red Riding Hood, I still love stories and consider myself a happy bibliophile who does not seek cure or salvation.

 This brings us back to the fall: I dare you to find a true bibliophile who does not love the fall, the season that gives you the perfect excuse to cozy up and read – and possibly reread Harry Potter and watch or rewatch You’ve Got Mail, A Rainy Day in New York, or whichever fall movies you love, and all the rest of the fall-ish behavior.